HomunMage/Cache-Demo/README.md

 ## Run the scripts:

-I use PostgreSQL to make disk fetching for measure speed
+I use PostgreSQL to make internal communication and  disk fetching for measure speed.

 * env build
     ```